Philippines With Kids: Our Itinerary For Family Travel In The Philippines.

 Waiting for the bus to fill up and depart from Roxas City bus depot (little did we know at this stage!)

-Boracay Airport is not actually on the island of Boracay, rather on the mainland of Panay Island just next to Caticlan Town.
+Boracay Airport is not actually on the island of Boracay.
+Rather it is on the mainland of Panay Island just next to Caticlan Town.

 Arriving in Boracay

-By chance in one of my AirBnB browsing sessions I stumbled across a family-owned apartment for rent that was right on the other side of the touristy White Beach of Boracay, in Tambisaan.
-And it led me on to do a bit of research about the different sides to Boracay.
-It wasn’t all white sand and resorts!
+But by chance in one of my AirBnB browsing sessions (marathon sessions they were) I stumbled across a family-owned apartment for rent.
+It was right on the other side of the touristy White Beach of Boracay, in Tambisaan.

 Beach clean-up with kids in Tambisaan.